aaronfg/fluffernitter/README.md

 **Q: What is Nitter.net?**

 **A:** Nitter.net is a Twitter front-end focused on privacy.
 [Read a more detailed explanation at the nitter.net website](https://nitter.net/about)

+**Q: Can I use a different Nitter instance besides Nitter.net?**

+**A:** Of course!
+You can set the instance url in the settings page.
+[Read how to set a custom nitter instance in the wiki](https://github.com/aaronfg/fluffernitter/wiki)

 **Q: Why doesn't clicking on some links work?**